obi-0/DevOps-Projects/Project-8/README.md

-# LOAD BALANCING WITH APACHE
+# Load Balancing With Apache

 Load balancing concept is used to ensure that the DevOps Tooling website is scalable and is able to serve more users by deploying additional Web Servers.